manu-aut/cucum-and-api-rest/README.md

     Delete.from()

-## Postman
+# Postman
 # Collections Using Docker

-if you want to go to another level with postman
+* if you want to go to another level with postman

-* devops
+# devOps
 Jenkins postman
-* container
+# Docker
 docker pull postman
 docker run -t <image>/
 docker run -p

-* Terminal
+# Terminal
 newman run <URL> varibles <Collections.json> or ...